Piping Material Specifications

 - Design Temperature as 25° above the maximum anticipated operating temperature.

-- When operating temperature is 15° C and below, the design temperature astheanticipatedminimumoperatingtemperature
+- When operating temperature is 15° C and below, the design temperature and the anticipated minimum operating temperature.

 The design should meet the requirements of the relevant code.